bab2min/tomotopy/README.rst

 History
 -------
+* 0.5.1 (2020-01-11)
+    * A bug was fixed that `tomotopy.SLDAModel.make_doc` doesn't support missing values for `y`.
+    * Now `tomotopy.SLDAModel` fully supports missing values for response variables `y`.
+Documents with missing values (NaN) are included in modeling topic, but excluded from regression of response variables.

 * 0.5.0 (2019-12-30)
     * Now `tomotopy.PAModel.infer` returns both topic distribution nd sub-topic distribution.
     * New methods get_sub_topics and get_sub_topic_dist were added into `tomotopy.Document`. (for PAModel)